cacevedo2011/code-quiz/README.md

 ## Step by Step code

-Upon entering on the website, youll be greated with "Quiz Challenge"
+Upon entering on the website, you'll be greated with "Quiz Challenge"

 <img width="1280" alt="Screen Shot 2020-08-30 at 5 17 07 PM" src="https://user-images.githubusercontent.com/18291317/91677441-b06a9300-eb10-11ea-90d0-a8e11ae63b23.png">